Incoherent Approximation of Leakage in Quantum Error Correction: Open system simulations of error correction codes with leakage

 which can be associated with incoherent transitions.
 The second form is just the block diagonal part of $K_{j}$,

 which preserves each subspace.

-We note some important properties of the RPA.
-First, although the Kraus operators generated in Eqs.~(\ref{eq:KrausCrossRPA}) and (\ref{eq:KrausDiagRPA}) depend on the specific choice of Kraus operators $K_{j}$ used to represent $\mathcal{E}$, the resulting channel in (\ref{eq:RPADef}) is \emph{representation independent}.
-Thus, if $\{K_{j}\},\{K_{j}'\}$ are two sets of distinct Kraus representations of $\mathcal{E}$, the resulting Kraus operators from equations (\ref{eq:KrausCrossRPA}), (\ref{eq:KrausDiagRPA}) will correspond to the \emph{same channel}.
-Second, observe that both forms of Kraus operators for $\mathcal{E}_{RPA}$ satisfy Eq.~\eqref{eq:SSP}.
-Therefore $\mathcal{E}_{RPA}$ is an incoherent channel for every $\mathcal{E}$.
-In fact, $\mathcal{E_{RPA}}$ satisfies an even stronger condition: Inserting the Kraus operators of $\mathcal{E}_{RPA}$ into~\eqref{eq:SSP}, we see that for each fixed $j$, the function $m(j,n)$ is \emph{injective} in $n$ (i.e., each output has at most one unique input).
-This classifies $\mathcal{E}_{RPA}$ as a \emph{strictly incoherent operation} \cite{incoh-ops}.
-This class of operations is a strict subset of the incoherent operations \cite{Q-coherence-review}.
-Third, we note that if one of the projectors $P_n=P_C$ represents the full computational subspace and $\mathcal E$ denotes an error channel, then the RPA \emph{preserves} the process fidelity of that channel
+We note some important properties of the STA.
+First, although the Kraus operators generated in Eqs.~(\ref{eq:KrausCrossSTA}) and (\ref{eq:KrausDiagSTA}) depend on the specific choice of Kraus operators $K_{j}$ used to represent $\mathcal{E}$, the resulting channel in (\ref{eq:STADef}) is \emph{representation independent}.
+Thus, if $\{K_{j}\},\{K_{j}'\}$ are two sets of distinct Kraus representations of $\mathcal{E}$, the resulting Kraus operators from equations (\ref{eq:KrausCrossSTA}), (\ref{eq:KrausDiagSTA}) will correspond to the \emph{same channel}.
+Second, observe that both forms of Kraus operators for $\mathcal{E}_{STA}$ satisfy Eq.~\eqref{eq:SSP}.
+Therefore $\mathcal{E}_{STA}$ is an incoherent channel for every $\mathcal{E}$.
+In fact, $\mathcal{E_{STA}}$ satisfies an even stronger condition: Inserting the Kraus operators of $\mathcal{E}_{STA}$ into~\eqref{eq:SSP}, we see that for each fixed $j$, the function $m(j,n)$ is \emph{injective} in $n$ (i.e., each output has at most one unique input).
+This classifies $\mathcal{E}_{STA}$ within the \emph{strictly incoherent operations} \cite{incoh-ops}, which is a strict subset of the incoherent operations \cite{Q-coherence-review}.
+Third, we note that if one of the projectors $P_n=P_C$ represents the full computational subspace and $\mathcal E$ denotes an error channel, then the STA \emph{preserves} the process fidelity of that channel

 Here we are using the generalized definition of process fidelity \cite{wood2018quantification}, which for Kraus operators $K_j$ can be computed as \cite{pedersen2007fidelity}